mickeyboxell/oci-service-operator/docs/installation.md

 ### Undeploy OSOK

-The OCI Service Operator for Kubernetes can be undeployed easily using the OLM
+The OCI Service Operator for Kubernetes (OSOK) can be easily undeployed using OLM:

 ```bash
 $ operator-sdk cleanup oci-service-operator